 Dare to buck society’s expectations of the perfect child and the perfect parent who has them under control at all times!
 Dare to be REAL!

 I hope you enjoyed my twisted letter!
-If you would like a printable PDF copy of this “Advice”, and are a subscriber, visit our Subscribers Only page to download your copy.
+If you would like a printable PDF copy of this tongue-in-cheek, and are already a newsletter subscriber, visit our Subscribers Only page to download your copy.

 If you are not yet a subscriber, I’d love to have you join the more than 1000 parents who receive our newsletter!
 Just add your e-mail to the box below!